Lombardy On a Budget

 SightsA national landmark that simply cannot be missed is none other than the Milan Cathedral, or the Duomo di Milano.
 Archbishop Antonio da Saluzzo began the construction of the Milan Cathedral in 1386, tailoring its rayonnant late Gothic style to be more reminiscent to the cathedrals of France rather than Italy.
 The construction continued for generations, allowing for an exceptionally large and elaborate cathedral to take fruition and simply amaze the world.
 The cathedral was mostly finished in in the 1880s; however, it still undergoes major renovations to this day.
 The Milan Cathedral is the second largest Catholic cathedral in the world, about 157 meters in length and fitting 40,000 people comfortably within.
 The Milan Cathedral also consists of a museum, terraces, multiple churches, and a baptistery.
 Due to the many sights and services provided by the Milan Cathedral, hours and prices for admission vary widely, so it is best to consult the Milan Cathedral's website.
 Moreover, be sure to also familiarize yourself with the rules and regulations of the cathedral out of respect for this sacred spectacle.
 Admire the art and architecture of Lombardy at the Milan Cathedral!

 ActivitiesNearly a shadow amidst the towering Rhaetian Alps, Lake Como, or Lago di Como, is one of the most breathtaking lakes found throughout Europe.
 Once a refuge for Lombard kings from invaders on Isola Comacina, Lake Como now harbors a cluster of towns where visitors can delight in exquisite malls and tasty eateries.
 Measuring about 120 kilometers, Lake Como acquires a distinct shape, forming an upside-down letter Y. Whether you seek to climb the mountains starting from Menaggio for a brisk jog or engage in a lively expedition of water skiing, there is plenty to do in the region of Lake Como.
-Boat trips are highly recommended as you get to explore the expanse of the lake as well as stop at some of the most popular tourist towns like Bellagio, Menaggio, and Varenna.
-However, be sure to stay safe as wild boars have been sighted in many of the surrounding forests, and the pollutants in the water are quite numerous.
-Despite this, the view of Lake Como is simply amazing and is well worth a trip.
+Plenty of off the beaten path destinations in Italy can be found in this region.
+Boat trips are highly recommended as you get to explore the expanse of the lake as well as a stop at some of the most popular tourist towns like Bellagio, Menaggio, and Varenna.
+The views of Lake Como are simply amazing and is well worth a trip.

 TransportationIf you are looking to explore the expanse of the Lombardy region, most seasoned travelers suggest renting a car.
 This will allow you the convenience to travel at your own pace and to your own destinations.